Gift planning terms to know

 Gift agreement: Outlines the purpose, form, schedule, and administration of gifts.

 Outright gift: A gift transferred immediately from a donor to an organization.
-This category can include cash, securities, real estate, tangible personal property, matching gifts and gifts-in-kind.
+This category can include cash, securities, real estate, tangible personal property, matching gifts, and gifts-in-kind.

 Pledge: A promise to make future contributions to an organization.
 For example, some donors make multi-year pledges promising to give a specific amount spread across several years.